dstearle/fire-sight/readme.md

 - Navbar: settings for user
 - About Section: Import "About The Developer" section, general readme stuff
-- Dashboard Section: follow posts
+- Dashboard Section: are for discussions
-- Sightings: Add maps for posts, multiple images upload to post, discussion area, counter for images and discussion posts for post index
+- Sightings: Add maps for posts, multiple images upload to post, counter for images, style discussion submit and comments area
 - Misc:

 <br>